GameAnalytics/ansible-grafana-agent/README.md

     loki_user: <username>

 Each service in [Grafana Cloud](https://grafana.com/products/cloud/) has a unique service id or user.
 Once in the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/) click on Loki to get the value you need to provide for `loki_user`.
-If this value is present, this role will install the [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) agent and create a Systemd service for it.
+If this value is present, this role will install the [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) agent and create a supervisor process for it.
 It will scrape messages from `/var/log` and `journald`.
 For reference, see [Journal Scraping](https://grafana.com/docs/loki/latest/clients/promtail/scraping/#journal-scraping-linux-only).

 ## Dependencies